FairSAM: Fair Classification on Corrupted Image Data Through Sharpness-Aware Minimization: Introduction

-To address these inherent challenges, we first formulate the fair classification problem in the context of corrupted data. \textbf{Specifically, we focus on a setting where a model trained on a clean and noise-free dataset and tested on a corrupted dataset containing various noise types, such as Gaussian noise or motion blur. } This setting is inspired by the real-world scenario where training data are carefully curated while the trained model might be tested on any conditions, including corrupted data in the wild.
+To address these inherent challenges, we first formulate the fair classification problem in the context of corrupted data. \textbf{Specifically, we study a setting where a model is trained on clean data and tested on corrupted data containing various types of noise.} We restrict the current scope to binary sensitive attributes, where each sensitive attribute partitions samples into advantaged and disadvantaged groups.
+This setting reflects real deployments where training data are carefully curated but trained models face unexpected corrupted data in the wild.
 We then evaluate model performance and assess performance degradation across demographic subgroups, such as age (young/non-young) and gender (female/male), to understand both robustness and fairness under corrupted conditions.
-We introduce a novel metric to quantify fairness in performance degradation under corruption, { \textbf{which differs subtly from existing one-shot fairness notions that mandate equal robustness across population partitions to imperceptible input perturbations.}} \textbf{\textit{Corrupted Degradation Disparity}}: This metric captures the difference in accuracy degradation (i.e., the drop in accuracy between clean and corrupted data) between specific subgroups, such as young and non-young individuals.
-Corrupted degradation disparity enables us to evaluate how data corruption impacts performance differently across multiple demographic subgroups within a given model.
-Using this metric, we propose \textbf{FairSAM}, the \textbf{first} framework to incorporate fairness-oriented strategies into SAM.
-Specifically, we develop an instance-reweighed SAM to promote fairness and approximate the per-sample perturbation in a per-batch perturbation learning algorithm.
-FairSAM ensures that robustness improvements are equitably distributed across demographic subgroups, effectively addressing fairness concerns while maintaining high overall accuracy under corrupted conditions.
+We introduce a metric to quantify fairness in performance degradation under corruption.
+This metric differs from one-shot fairness notions that require equal robustness across population partitions under imperceptible input perturbations.
+The metric, \textbf{\textit{Corrupted Degradation Disparity}}, captures the difference in accuracy degradation (i.e., the drop in accuracy between clean and corrupted data) between specific subgroups, such as young and non-young individuals.
+Based on this metric, we propose \textbf{FairSAM}, the first framework that incorporates fairness-oriented strategies into SAM.
+Specifically, we develop instance-reweighted SAM and approximate per-sample perturbations with a per-batch perturbation algorithm to promote fairness and robustness simultaneously.
+FairSAM distributes robustness improvements equitably across demographic subgroups.
+It addresses fairness concerns while maintaining high overall accuracy under corrupted conditions.